In any type of fantasy league, teams often change players throughout the course of a season.

 Typically, the worst player owned or the player with the least team utility, is dropped.
-In some rarer instances, players become ill or injured, and can be reason for abandonment.
+In some rarer instances, players become ill or injured and can be a reason for abandonment.
 This means that there is a need to find a new player to add to your team.

 Viewing Available Players